pedersen/resume/markdown/coverletter.md

-February 13, 2008

-IT Director/Title
-Company Name
-Street Address
-City, State, Zip

-Re: Position

 Dear Prospective Employer:

-As a developer / administrator with over 15 years of experience, I can offer your firm a diverse set of skills in:
+As an IT professional with over 20 years of experience, I can offer your firm a diverse set of skills in:

 * Dramatically improving performance with key enhancements and effective streamlining
-* Providing innovative web solutions for major market advantage
 * Easily mastering and applying new technologies for an organization’s strategic benefit
 * Delivering mission-critical projects with substantial bottom-line impact, ensuring client satisfaction

-My recent successes at OrcaTec, as well as 6th Avenue Electronics, illustrates that I can achieve high-impact, cost-effective solutions.
+My recent successes at Pulsepoint illustrate that I can achieve high-impact, cost-effective solutions.
 Recent career highlights include:

-* Migrating between ERP platforms in 3 months
+* Migrating workloads between data centers.
-* Enabling new revenue stream by providing accurate client usage data
-* Data transformation between proprietary format and ODBC compatible format
-* Optimizing performance of monitoring systems, making them responsive
+* Keeping my team together through COVID-19.

 The combination of my strong technical skills and focused drive has ensured that project goals were not only met but consistently exceeded.